gatsbyjs/gatsby/docs/docs/basic-hardware-software-requirements.md

 - Windows 10 ([setup instructions](/docs/how-to/local-development/gatsby-on-windows/))
 - Linux ([multiple distributions](/docs/how-to/local-development/gatsby-on-linux/))

+### Platform specific issues
+Gatsby (or at least the Sharp plugin) will not work on Linux if the CPU does not support SSE4.2, aka CPUs pre-2012.
+This requirement does not exist for Windows, it seems the windows binary is built with the bare minimum instruction set requirements (less optimized than the linux bin).
+- Experiencing platform specific issues check whether the platform you are running is supported by the Sharp library.

 ## Memory

 This will be variable depending on the size of your site.
 Gatsby sites have been known to work from 500mb to 1GB of RAM.

-## Platform specific issues
-- Experiencing platform specific issues check whether the platform you are running is supported by the Sharp library.

 ## Node.js ecosystem